Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-3.md

 You can run the tests with coverage.

-Kafka is our event store to use in saga and outbox patterns.
+Kafka is our event store to use in saga, outbox and CQRS patterns.